Why should we allow children to engage in risky play and how can we know when a risk has become a danger? Is risky play really that important?

 Letting your children take risks can cause a lot of stress and worry for parents.
 Knowing when it is ok to step back and when a child’s safety is at risk is not always clearly identifiable.
 The following provides parents and educators with some key information that will help them understand the benefits of risky play and to give them the knowledge needed to identify when risky play becomes dangerous.

-What is Risky play in Early Childhood education?
+What is Risky play?

 Risky play is basically defined as any exciting play experiences or activities that could pose a risk to a child’s safety and result in an injury.
 Taking risks is actually a normal and important part of healthy child development.
 Giving children the opportunity to engage in experiences that are exciting and thrilling allows them to test out their own limits and extend their learning.
 Whilst we know it is certainly important to protect children from harm, we also need to provide them with experiences that present challenges – and at times this can be risky.